What is a Scorebug? Definition, Examples, and How to Create Your Own

 - Add it as an overlay in OBS or your streaming software

-The mobile control piece matters.
-You can update scores from courtside, from the press box, or from wherever you're watching — changes appear instantly in the stream.
-Multiple people can have access too, so your color commentator can update while you handle camera work.
+The mobile control piece is what makes this practical.
+Update scores from courtside, from the press box, from the bleachers — the change shows up in your stream instantly.
+Multiple people can have access, so your color commentator can update the score while you handle the camera.

 Platform Integration